noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 **Using NLP and image processing to analyze trends on *Cosmopolitan Magazine* covers**

 Magazine covers have an underrated influence on our culture.
-Even if you aren’t reading the tabloids or women’s magazines, if I tell you to picture a Cosmo or a People, you can picture the cover and give some examples of the stories they run (“Sexy Hair: Fresh Looks You’ll Adore”).
-This is because every time you’ve purchased groceries or gotten a snack from the plane, you see magazines.
+Even if you aren’t reading the tabloids or women’s magazines, if I tell you to picture a *Cosmo* or a *People*, you can picture the cover and give some examples of the stories they run.
+Every time you’ve purchased groceries or gotten a snack for the plane, you see magazines.
 While you wait in line you read the sensationalized headlines and maybe, every once and a while, you even purchase one (just me?
 Okay.)

-To try to further understand this potential influencer of our culture, I decided to extract the text from women’s magazine covers, perform NLP topic modeling, and use image processing techniques to understand graphic trends and representation.
+To try to further understand magazines, specifically women's magazines, as a potential influencer of our culture, I decided to extract the text from magazine covers, perform NLP topic modeling, and use image processing techniques to understand graphic trends and representation.
 I wanted to analyze how their intention to appeal to women migrated from this:

 ![Old Covers]({{ site.url }}/images/OldCover.jpg)